AmineAfia/Battleship-Plus/README.md

 - To test the server's functionalities: use the scripts in `src/battleship/battletest1` and `src/battleship/battletest2`.

-- To test the server behavior with 100 client use the script in lotsofclients.py
+- To test the server behavior with 100 clients use the script in `lotsofclients.py`

-- Random messages for the server in `random_messages.py`
+- Generate random messages for testing in `random_messages.py`

-- We used mypy as a type checker, to check the server and client run the following commands:
+- We used mypy as a type checker.
+To check the server and client run the following commands:
 	```
 	make mypy-server
 	```